nojhan/lp-jolly/README.md

-DotMatrix — A Liquid Prompt Theme
+Jolly — A Liquid Prompt Theme
 =================================

-DotMatrix is a theme for [Liquid Prompt](https://github.com/nojhan/liquidprompt).
+Jolly is a theme for [Liquid Prompt](https://github.com/nojhan/liquidprompt).

 It is an original prompt design, very carefully designed, that will completely changes the way you imagine the prompt.